 reluctant to say they DON'T believe because this

-is how they make their living and best maintain their status, respect
+is how they make their living and best maintain their status, respect and position.

 For those that accept the